 Figure 1.
 Recommended publishing flow for review requests on the test track.

 In figure 1, there are 4 phases:

 Development phase.
 This includes coding, debugging, and testing.

 Checklist phase.
-This includes verifying mobile and Google Play Games checklists.
+This includes verifying mobile and Google Play Games on PC checklists.

 Publishing phase.
 Uploads versions to the test track before the production track, and then requests a review for the test track.